-There have been lots of stories over the past few months on identity theft and how the information can be used against you you may have heard something about stolen identity tax fraud you may even have been a victim of it it's the biggest tax scam around right now as we first reported in September this is how it works someone steals your identity files a bogus tax return in your name before you do and collects a refund from the IRS it's so simple you would think it would never work but it does it's been around since 2022 you think the IRS would have come up with a way to stop it it has it instead the scams gone viral tripling in the last three years the government says it's affecting millions of Americans and costing taxpayers of billions of dollars every year proving once again what every good con man already knows there is no under estimating the general dysfunction and in competence of government bureaucracy it's a tsunami a fraud that we have been encountering the vast number of a fraudulent tax returns was something that i don't think the IRS ever really was ready for wilfredo for rare is the United States Attorney for southern Florida in George piro the agent in charge of the Miami field office of the FBI together they run a federal task force operating at the epicenter of the largest tax scam in the country Florida has been in third year in a row on the top number one in terms of ID theft complaints and Miami is also number one in terms of metropolitan areas that suffer from identity fraud don't take this the wrong way is there any scheme that Miami is not a number one at...
+There have been lots of stories over the past few months on identity theft, and how the information can be used against you.
+You may have heard something about stolen identity tax fraud, or you may even have been a victim of it.
+It's the biggest tax scam around right now, as we first reported in September.
+This is how it works: someone steals your identity, files a bogus tax return in your name before you do, and collects a refund from the IRS.
+It's so simple, you would think it would never work, but it does.
+It's been around since 2008.
+You would think the IRS would have come up with a way to stop it, and it has.
+Instead, the scam has gone viral, tripling in the last three years.
+The government says it's affecting millions of Americans and costing taxpayers billions of dollars every year, proving once again what every good con man already knows: there is no underestimating the general dysfunction and incompetence of government bureaucracy.
+It's a tsunami of fraud.
+We have been encountering a vast number of fraudulent tax returns.
+It's something that I don't think the IRS ever really was ready for.
+Wilfredo Ferrer is the United States Attorney for southern Florida, and George Piro is the agent in charge of the Miami field office of the FBI.
+Together, they run a federal task force operating at the epicenter of the largest tax scam in the country.
+Florida has been in third year in a row on the top number one in terms of ID theft complaints, and Miami is also number one in terms of metropolitan areas that suffer from identity fraud.
+Don't take this the wrong way, but is there any scheme that Miami is not number one at?
+We have...

 Award-winning PDF software